-All LIHEAP applicants schedule appointments through the District of Columbia's 3-1-1 information call line.
+During normal operations, all LIHEAP applicants schedule appointments through the District of Columbia's 3-1-1 information call line.
 When calling 3-1-1, physically disabled applicants may request a home visit to complete the application process.
 3-1-1 call operators forward all home visit requests to LIHEAP staff and LIHEAP staff contact the applicant within 24 hours or the next business day to make arrangements for the home visit.
+During the public health emergency, physically disabled applicants may apply online at doee.dc.gov/liheap.